Non-unique equilibrium measures and freezing phase transitions for matrix cocycles for negative $t$: Introduction and statement of results

-\begin{cor} There exists a strongly irreducible and proximal one-step cocycle for which the equilibrium measure is for $t\Phi_{\A}$ is not unique for some $t<0$. \end{cor} Theorem \ref{t:mainresult1} provides a counterpart to \cite[Theorem 1.1]{Rush}, where it is shown that there is a unique equilibrium measure for the potential $t\Phi_{\A}$ for all $t$ in some neighborhood of zero.
-Corollary \ref{cor} should be compared to \cite[Proposition 10.3]{Rush}, where an example of a one-step cocycle is given for which there does not exist an equilibrium measure satisfying the Gibbs property. \begin{thm} Let $\A$ be the one-step cocycle given in Theorem \ref{t:mainresult1}.
-Let $-1.83<t'<-1.82$ be the solution of $\sum_{i=1}^\infty(i+\frac{1}{i})^{t'}=1$.
-Then, for $t>t'$, $\delta_{\bar{1}}$ and $\delta_{\bar{2}}$ are not equilibrium measures for $t\Phi_{\A}$. \end{thm}
+\begin{cor} There exists a strongly irreducible and proximal one-step cocycle for which the equilibrium measure is for $t\Phi_{\A}$ is not unique for some $t<0$. \end{cor}

-The following theorem gives a complete picture of the matrix equilibrium measures for $(t\Phi_\A)$ for all $t\in\R$.
+Theorem \ref{t:mainresult1} provides a counterpart to \cite[Theorem 1.1]{Rush}, where it is shown in generality that there is a unique equilibrium measure for the potential $t\Phi_{\A}$ for all $t$ in some neighborhood of zero.
+Corollary \ref{cor} should be compared to \cite[Proposition 10.3]{Rush}, where an example of a one-step cocycle is given for which there does not exist an equilibrium measure satisfying the Gibbs property.